'Boys & Sex' Reveals That Young Men Feel 'Cut Off From Their Hearts'

 And it is basically the fear of being called [that] that shuts down any objection to stepping up and standing out.
 So it polices boys, basically.
 And I also was really interested in "#nohomo."
 C.J.
 Pascoe, who is a sociologist in Oregon, had done a survey of the way boys use that hashtag on Twitter.
 And it wasn't just a homophobic slur.
 It was also a protective shield that allowed them to express just really basic human ideas about affection and joy.
 So they would say, like, "I miss you, man. #nohomo," or even something as innocuous as, "I like chocolate ice cream. #nohomo."
 It was just a way that allowed them to be fully human.

-On how internet porn has affected boys
+On how Internet porn has affected boys

 What they're getting in porn is a really distorted vision of what human sexuality is.
 They see image after image of sex as something men do to women, of female pleasure as a performance for male satisfaction, of distorted bodies — of a whole lot of things that frankly wouldn't feel very good to most people.
 And without discussion with parents and without discussion by schools, that's becoming the de facto sex educator for a lot of kids. ...

 One thing that research shows is that [porn] actually reduces their satisfaction in their partnered relationships.
 So they feel less satisfied with their partners' bodies, with their own bodies, with their own performance.
-So right there, something to talk to boys about is: "It's not going to be doing any favors once you get into the actual bedroom."
+So right there, something to talk to boys about is, "It's not going to be doing any favors once you get into the actual bedroom."
 But it affects their ideas about what women should look like.
 It affects their ideas about how women should behave.
 It affects their ideas of what acts should be performed and the way that those acts should be performed.
 One of the boys [told] me that his girlfriend was a curvy African American girl, and he said that having spent hours and hours and hours looking at and reacting to what he called "all those skinny white women," that he had a hard time being aroused by her body.
 And that was really disturbing him.

 On the ambiguity of the term "hookup"

-Hookup is an intentionally ambiguous term.
+"Hookup" is an intentionally ambiguous term.
 It can mean anything.
 It might mean kissing.
 It might mean oral sex.
 It might mean intercourse.
 And, in truth, when you look into the research, about a third of college hookups fall into each of those categories.
 But that ambiguity allows young people to vastly overestimate what their peers are doing.
 And then that can actually trigger a kind of anxiety and fear of missing out, or expectation of what you are supposed to be doing, that can make you engage in sex that maybe you don't want to have, or push harder than you might otherwise push.

 On learning that gay boys are better at communicating consent than straight boys